floor9design-ltd/json-api-formatter/README.md

 ## Introduction

 The JSON API has a precise response format.
-This set of classes allows these to be easy created and interrogated, meaning easy and reliable output/input processing.
+This set of classes allows these to be easily created and interrogated, meaning easy and reliable output/input processing.

 ## Features